davidmolina/davidmolina.github.io/resume.md

 *RED Consulting Group, LLP - Beaverton, Oregon, Nov 2004 to Dec 2006*

-At the age of 25, I Joined my college friend and girlfriend, Rosa Olivares & Edith Quiroz, respectively, to launch a Chicano/Latino consultancy and recruiting company.
+At the age of 25, I Joined my college friend and girlfriend, Rosa Olivares & Edith Quiroz, respectively, to launch a Chicano/Latino consultancy and recruiting company despite being told we were too young.
 We started off working out of our apartment living room, and after a year expanded into a Beaverton office.
 During this time, we led over a dozen executive bilingual searches, and conducted Latino cultural competency trainings throughout the state.

 We closed our business in early 2007 as a result of impending military deployment.
 In early 2007, Oregon State University wrote an article, *"[Edith Molina in her own words](http://oregonstate.edu/terra/2007/04/edith-molina-in-her-own-words/)"* that touched on our consulting work.
-Now my co-founder and wife, Edith Molina, does this [consulting work](http://thinkmujer.com/leadership/) under her own name, Edith Molina, and leadership trainings under the name, [ThinkMujer](http://thinkmujer.com/program).
+Now my co-founder and wife, [Edith Molina](http://thinkmujer.com/leadership/), does this consulting work under her own name and leadership trainings under the name, [ThinkMujer](http://thinkmujer.com/program).

 # Director of Fund Development & Special Projects